discordjs/guide/guide/sequelize/currency.md

 storedBalances.forEach(b => currency.set(b.user_id, b));
 ```

-In our ready event, we want to sync our currency collection with the database for easy access later.
+In the ready event, sync the currency collection with the database for easy access later.

 ### [gamma] Show user balance